dotnet/aspnetcore/docs/TriageProcess.md

 Before each milestone we have one or more planning meetings, where we look through all the accumulated issues in the `Next Sprint Planning` milestone and choose the most important and impactful ones to handle during the next milestone.
 This will be a mixture of feature requests, bug fixes, documentation issues as well as some investigations.

 Note, that we will investigate only issues, which have accumulated more than certain number of upvotes and/or comments, which will indicate that there is some wider impact associated with it.
-Investigations, which accumulate no more than 5 upvotes and/or comments by different users during a period of a month will be automatically closed.
+"We may not investigate issues which haven't received many votes/comments and choose to close these.
 The reason is that the impact is very scoped and potentially something is wrong in the user code.

 For some feature requests and bug reports, depending on the user involvement, we may choose to move these to the backlog at this point.
 What this means, is that they will not be looked at again up until the next major release planning.